SaiSwarup27/Text-Correction-and-translation/README.md

 # Text-Correction
--Correcting wrongly spelled words usong nlp
+-Correcting wrongly spelled words using NLP and TextBlob